recc-tech/tech/scripts/README.md

 	- See the description and extra options for `foo.py` by running `python foo.py --help`.
 - _Top-level .bat files._ For each top-level Python file (e.g., `foo.py`) there should be a corresponding batch file (e.g., `run_foo.bat`) that can be run from any directory to run the corresponding Python script.
 This is useful for creating desktop shortcuts.
 - Subdirectories._ Code required by the top-level Python scripts is organized into packages (i.e., subdirectories).
 Each one should have a file `__init__.py` that summarizes the purpose of that package.
+- `/test/`.
+These are tests to ensure the scripts work as expected.
+Run them all using `python -m unittest` or run specific tests using `python -m unittest discover -t . -s <PATH-TO-TESTS>`.
+	- `/test/unit`.
+These are "unit tests" - they test individual software components and avoid side-effects like accessing the file system or the Internet.
+	- `/test/integration`.
+These are "integration tests" - they test multiple components or have side-effects like accessing the file system or the Internet.
+As a result, they tend to be slower.

 ## Getting Started on a New Machine